Snowflake27/dotfiles/README.md

 Clone this repository in your `~/.dotfiles/` folder, then run the `install` script.
 Don't forget to give it execute permission.

 Optionals
 ---------

 You can supply an image for `fastfetch` in `~/.local/fastfetch/image.png`.
+You should also install a `nerdfont` to make sure icons work.

 Dotbot
 ------